Parents & relationships with trusted adults are critical for positive youth development. Scroll down for ideas and a Q&A.

 Most Norwalk teens do not drink alcohol or use other drugs.
 But in 2018, underage drinking was higher in Norwalk compared to the state average.

-Kids who are struggling with depression & anxiety are more likely to drink and use other drugs.
+Kids who have depression or anxiety are more likely to drink and use other drugs.

 If someone under 21 drinks alcohol on your property, even without your knowledge, you are legally responsible.
 Learn about CT's Social Host Law.